 The Coronavirus pandemic will have an impact on people’s financial wellbeing, and we expect the demand for debt advice services to increase.
-To help combat this, in June MaPS secured an extra £38 million to help providers deliver advice to more people in England who may be experiencing financial problems due to coronavirus.
-Work to allocate this funding is under way and details will be shared on this page.
+To help combat this, in June 2020 MaPS secured an extra £38 million to help providers deliver advice to more people in England who may be experiencing financial problems due to coronavirus.

 See our full list of our debt advice funded suppliers.